diba-io/carbonado/README.md

 All without needing a blockchain, however, they can be useful for periodically checkpointing data in a durable place.

+### Ecosystem

+Carbonado is a novel archival format around which tools are built in order to better utilize it.
+There will be several storage provider frontends with support planned for:

+- [ ] HTTP
+- [ ] Storm
+- [ ] Hypercore
+- [ ] IPFS
+- [ ] BitTorrent
+- [ ] rsync

+There will be nodes for storage providers, storage clients, and storage markets.

 ### Checkpoints

-Carbonado supports an optional Bitcoin-compatible HD wallet with a specific derivation path that can be used to secure timestamped Carbonado Checkpoints using an on-chain OP_RETURN.
+Carbonado storage clients support the use of an optional Bitcoin-compatible HD wallet with a specific derivation path that can be used to secure timestamped Carbonado Checkpoints using an on-chain OP_RETURN.

-Checkpoints are structured human-readable yaml files that can be used to reference other carbonado-encoded files.
-They can also include an index of all the places the file has been stored, so multiple locations on the internet that can be checked for the presence of Carbonado-encoded data for that hash.
+Checkpoints are structured human-readable YAML files that can be used to reference other Carbonado-encoded files.
+They can also include an index of all the places the file has been stored, so multiple locations on the internet that can be checked for the presence of Carbonado-encoded data for that hash, in addition to other metadata needed to retrieve, decode, and serve across storage provider frontends.

 ## Applications